Learn-TypeScript/understanding-typescript/README.md

             - Readonly: Not allowed to add new properties to obj eg.
         - These links might also be interesting:
             - More on Generics: https://www.typescriptlang.org/docs/handbook/generics.html
+8.  -**Decorators**
+        - Is an instrument for writing code which is then easier to use by other developers. eg one class gets used correctly, or do some hiden transformation.
+        - A decorator is a function you apply to a class when the class is defined.
+No need to be instantiated.